helenijevans/freezervoir/README.md

 ___
 ## Roadmap
-The below table shows the initial planned stages of the project.
+The below table shows the planned stages of the project.
 These are subject to change as the project evolves.

 | Stage | Title                               | Description                                                                                                                                                                                                                  | Status |
 |------:|-------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------|